 - /msg @Name or /dm @name into any message text box

-As the whole team gets on board with letting you and others know during periods when there’s no point in trying to reach someone for immediate responses, everything runs a little smoother in the group, and smoother operation translates into time savings.
+As the whole team gets on board with letting you and others know during periods when there’s no point in trying to reach someone for immediate responses, everything runs a little smoother in the group, and the smoother operation translates into time savings.

-21. For Yourself — Use Settings and Notifications While You’re Away
+21. Use Settings and Notifications When Away

 Allow yourself some uninterrupted time during your most productive hours during the day and during your relaxation time in the evening, by setting your Do Not Disturb (DND) mode.
 That will cause Slack to remain quiet, except in communications in which you are mentioned directly.